-For students continuing their education after high school, British Columbia offers over 1,900 programs at 26 public post-secondary institutions, including six universities, three university colleges (offering undergraduate and master's degrees, often in specialized subject areas, as well as courses and programs in trades, vocational, and career technical studies), and 12 colleges covering a variety of occupations.
-British Columbians pay on average $4,800 per year on tuition, which is about 15% higher than the Canadian average.
+For students continuing their education after high school, British Columbia offers over 1,900 programs at 25 public post-secondary institutions, including 11 universities, 11 colleges, and three institutes.
+British Columbians pay on average $4,300 per year on tuition.
 There are, however, a number of student aid, scholarship and loan programs available based on both merit and financial need to ensure accessibility to education.

 British Columbia’s top universities, including the University of British Columbia (UBC), Simon Fraser University, and the University of Victoria form a research and development network that attracts scholars and scientists from around the world.
 UBC has had within its ranks Nobel Prize winners in medicine, physics and economics.
 This network provides an advanced knowledge base that helps the B.C. economy compete on the world stage.

 Under Canadian Law, all provinces and territories must provide universal, publicly funded health care to all citizens and legal residents of Canada.
 In other words, most basic health services in Canada are offered at no direct cost to the patient.
 Certain procedures that are not deemed necessary (such as elective cosmetic surgery and a number of dental care procedures, for example) are generally not covered, but the list of services paid for publicly varies from province to province.